VahidooX/DeepLDA/README.md

 This is an implementation of Deep Linear Discriminant Analysis (Deep LDA) in Python.
 It needs Theano and Keras libraries to be installed.

 Deep LDA is a non-linear version of LDA which uses neural networks as the mapping functions instead of linear transformers.
-Deeep LDA is originally proposed in the following paper:
+Deep LDA is originally proposed in the following paper:

 Matthias Dorfer, Rainer Kelz, Gerhard Widmer, "[Deep Linear Discriminant Analysis](https://arxiv.org/abs/1511.04707)", ICLR, 2016.